 - Any or all areas may be closed to public use or a special use permit may be cancelled at the discretion of the Superintendent or his/her designee when an emergency or potentially hazardous condition exists. - Entering or remaining in the Park outside of posted hours is prohibited.
-Per 36 CFR §1.5(f): Violating a closure, designation, use, or activity restriction or condition, schedule of visiting hours, or public use limit is prohibited. - The park may on occasion alter the days and hours of operation due to staffing constraints, hazardous weather conditions, power outages or other circumstances which necessitate a shutdown. - The Park, or portions of the Park, may be closed at any time for emergency, public health, or security reasons in order to protect the welfare of staff, visitors, and Park resources. - Temporary closures will be announced on the alert section of the Park's website, the Park Facebook page, communicated on the Park's phone greeting, and posted at key locations within the Park. - The maximum Park capacity shall not exceed 500 visitors at any one time except at the discretion of the Superintendent or his/her designee. - Building/Facility maximum capacity or number of people that can be accommodated/occupy the building/area at any given time: - Burlingham Barn 50 - Burlingham House Visitor Center 25 - Weir House 25 - Weir Studio 15 - Young Studio 15 - o Artist-in-Residence Studio 25 - o Caretakers House 15 - o Weir Barn 50 - o Garden terrace and field behind the Visitor Center 200 - Total Visitor Capacity 500 - Tours of the Weir House, Weir Studio and Young Studio can only be given to groups of 15 people or less at one time.
+Per 36 CFR §1.5(f): Violating a closure, designation, use, or activity restriction or condition, schedule of visiting hours, or public use limit is prohibited. - The park may on occasion alter the days and hours of operation due to staffing constraints, hazardous weather conditions, power outages or other circumstances which necessitate closing. - The Park, or portions of the Park, may be closed at any time for emergency, public health, or security reasons in order to protect the welfare of staff, visitors, and Park resources. - Temporary closures will be announced on the alert section of the Park's website, the Park Facebook page, communicated on the Park's phone greeting, and posted at key locations within the Park. - The maximum Park capacity shall not exceed 500 visitors at any one time except at the discretion of the Superintendent or his/her designee. - Building/Facility maximum capacity or number of people that can be accommodated/occupy the building/area at any given time: - Burlingham Barn 50 - Burlingham House Visitor Center 25 - Weir House 25 - Weir Studio 15 - o Young Studio 15 - o Artist-in-Residence Studio 25 - Caretakers House 15 - o Weir Barn 50 - o Garden terrace and field behind the Visitor Center 200 - Designated First Amendment Areas adjacent to the Visitor Parking Lot 200 - Total Visitor Capacity 500 - Tours of the Weir House, Weir Studio and Young Studio can only be given to groups of 15 people or less at one time.
 Tours of the Weir House require same-day, in-person registration.
 Registration is first come, first served.
-Group tours of 8 persons or more require a reservation.
+Group tours of 8 persons or more require a reservation made in advance.
+Registration and tours are free.